J. Robert Oppenheimer: Scientific work

-Oppenheimer did important research in theoretical astronomy (especially as related to general relativity and nuclear theory), nuclear physics, spectroscopy, and quantum field theory, including its extension into quantum electrodynamics.
-The formal mathematics of relativistic quantum mechanics also attracted his attention, although he doubted its validity.
-His work predicted many later finds, including the neutron, meson and neutron star.
+Oppenheimer did important research in astrophysics (especially as related to general relativity and nuclear theory), nuclear physics, spectroscopy, and quantum field theory, including its extension into quantum electrodynamics.
+His most significant work involved predictions about neutron stars which were not observed until 1967.

 Initially, his major interest was the theory of the continuous spectrum.
 His first published paper, in 1926, concerned the quantum theory of molecular band spectra.
 He developed a method to carry out calculations of its transition probabilities.
 He calculated the photoelectric effect for hydrogen and X-rays, obtaining the absorption coefficient at the K-edge.
 His calculations accorded with observations of the X-ray absorption of the Sun, but not helium.
 Years later, it was realized that the Sun was largely composed of hydrogen and that his calculations were correct.

 Oppenheimer made important contributions to the theory of cosmic ray showers.
 He also worked on the problem of field electron emission.
 This work contributed to the development of the concept of quantum tunneling.
 In 1931, he co-wrote a paper, "Relativistic Theory of the Photoelectric Effect," with his student Harvey Hall, in which, based on empirical evidence, he correctly disputed Paul Dirac's assertion that two of the energy levels of the hydrogen atom have the same energy.
 Subsequently, one of his doctoral students, Willis Lamb, determined that this was a consequence of what became known as the Lamb shift, for which Lamb was awarded the Nobel Prize in Physics in 1955.

 With Melba Phillips, the first graduate student to begin her PhD under Oppenheimer's supervision, (Note: Oppenheimer already had three PhD students who had commenced under another supervisor: Harvey Hall and J. Franklin Carlson under William Howell Williams; and Leo Nedelsky, who had started under Samuel K. Allison.
 In 1931, Hall became the first of Oppenheimer's students to complete his PhD.)
 Oppenheimer worked on calculations of artificial radioactivity under bombardment by deuterons.
 When Ernest Lawrence and Edwin McMillan bombarded nuclei with deuterons they found the results agreed closely with the predictions of George Gamow, but when higher energies and heavier nuclei were involved, the results did not conform to the predictions.
 In 1935, Oppenheimer and Phillips worked out a theory—subsequently known as the Oppenheimer–Phillips process—to explain the results.
 This theory is still in use today.
 (Note: Oppenheimer's other doctoral students: Arnold Nordsieck, Glen Camp, Willis Lamb, Samuel Batdorf, Sydney Dancroft, George Volkoff, Philip Morrison, Hartland Snyder, Joseph Keller, Robert Christy, Eugene Cooper, Shichi Kusaka, Richard Dempster, Roy Thomas, Eldred Nelson, Bernard Peters, Edward Gerjuoy, Stanley Frankel, Chaim Richman, Joseph Weinberg, David Bohm, Leslie Foldy, Harold Lewis and Siegfried Wouthuysen.)